-Back in 2010, I added a section to the Inspired Practice website called 10 Things I Want You to Know About Me.
+Back in 2010, I added a section to the Inspired Practice (my OG business) website called 10 Things I Want You to Know About Me.
 Instead of a boiler plate bio, I thought it would be a great way to shine light on the person behind the business so that prospective clients and collaborators could gain insight into who I truly am.

 Now that I have added a new role to the many I already play in life, I was inspired to write a personal post with little known facts and perspectives for an even more important audience – my kids.